opencredo/kafka-connect-venafi/README.md

 ---
 If you need to unload/reload it use: `bin/confluent unload venafi`
-If you intend to change the JAR please stop, change the JAR then start the cluster.
+If you intend to change the JAR please stop, change the JAR, then start the cluster.

 # Useful commands while developing
 ```